 H.B.
 No. 1740 amends Article 18.05 of the Code of Criminal Procedure to require a search warrant for fire, health, or code inspections, with specific exceptions.
-The bill stipulates that a search warrant is necessary for fire marshals, health officers, or code enforcement officials to inspect premises for hazards or violations unless the owner or occupant consents to the inspection or there is an immediate life-threatening situation.
-If an inspection is conducted under the latter condition, the inspector must apply for a warrant as soon as practicable, and any evidence obtained without a warrant in situations that do not meet the criteria will be inadmissible in criminal proceedings.
+The bill stipulates that a search warrant is necessary for officials such as fire marshals and health officers to inspect premises for hazards or violations, unless the owner or occupant consents to the inspection or there is a reasonable belief of an immediate life-threatening situation.
+If an inspection is conducted under the latter condition, the official must apply for a search warrant as soon as practicable afterward.
+Additionally, any evidence obtained without a warrant in violation of this article is deemed inadmissible in a criminal action.

 Statutes affected: Introduced: Government Code 417.008 (Government Code 417)